“It’s Just a Kiss”

 - Breath relates to the next level of the soul, Neshama, which actually means breath!

-- Finally, the fourth level of the soul called ‘Chaya/’ This relates to the ‘life force’ of creation that they become “aware of” this with the kiss (Neo can hear Trinity during this time) as mentioned in the Aryeh Kaplan quote above.
+- Finally, the fourth level of the soul called ‘Chaya/Life’ This relates to the ‘life force’ of creation.
+Neo and Trinity become “aware of” this with the kiss (Neo can hear Trinity during this time) as mentioned in the Aryeh Kaplan quote above.’

 All of this relates to the deeper meaning behind this verse: